Launceston's most comprehensive healthcare and wellness professionals.

 B Applied Science (Exercise + Sport Science), 2011 University of Sydney NSW

-With natural therapies threading through most of her life, Stephani has gained extensive experience in remedial therapies including Bowen Therapy, remedial massage and Reiki.
+With natural therapies threading through most of her life, Stephani has gained extensive experience in remedial therapies including Bowen Therapy, remedial and deep tissue massage.
 Most recently she has studied Neuro-structural Integration Technique (NST), an effective bodywork technique that relaxes muscles and fascia in a gentle manner.
-Stephani is currently completing her Certificate IV in Studio Pilates Accreditation with Polestar.
+Stephani has completed her Certificate IV in Studio and Matwork Pilates Accreditation with Polestar International.
+Stephani enjoys teaching older adults to move well and improve their overall balance and agility.
+In her spare time Stephani is an active volunteer for her local fire service and her numerous pets keep her very busy.

 She advocates the key benefits of remedial massage for stimulation to the blood supply allowing toxins in the muscles to be removed; calming of the peripheral nervous system to ease pain and discomfort; and toning and relaxing of muscles to improve joint mobility.